dasch-swiss/dsp-tools/docs/dsp-tools-excel.md

 then be inserted into a JSON project file and uploaded to a DSP server.
 The command for this is documented [here](./dsp-tools-usage.md#create-the-lists-section-of-a-json-project-file-from-excel-files).

-The following example shows how to create the "lists" section from the two Excel files `de.xlsx` and `en.xlsx` which are in a directory called `listfolder`:
+The following example shows how to create the "lists" section from the two Excel files `de.xlsx` and `en.xlsx` which are located in a directory called `listfolder`:

 ```bash